Azure/data-product-batch/README.md

 2. Use GitHub Actions or Azure DevOps Pipelines for an automated, repeatable deployment

 # Prerequisites
 > Note: Please make sure you have succesfully deployed a [Data Management Subscription](https://github.com/Azure/data-management-zone) and a [Data Landing Zone](https://github.com/Azure/data-landing-zone).
-The Data Domain Deployment relies on the Private DNS Zones that are deployed in the Data Management Template.
-If you have Private DNS Zones deployed elsewhere, you can also rely on these.
-If you do not have any Private DNS Zones deployed for the respective services, this template deployment will fail.
+The Data Domain relies on the Private DNS Zones that are deployed in the Data Management Template.
+If you have Private DNS Zones deployed elsewhere, you can also point to these.
+If you do not have the Private DNS Zones deployed for the respective services, this template deployment will fail.
+Also, this template requires subnets as specified in the prerequisites.
+The Data Landing Zone alsready creates a few subnets, which can be used for this Data Domain.

 The following prerequisites are required to make this repository work: